dhawalRath/interior-consultant/README.md

-# :star2: devChallenges - Interior Consultant landing page :star2:
+# :star2: devChallenges - Interior Consultant :star2:

 Solution for a challenge from [Devchallenges.io](https://devchallenges.io). </br>
 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build an application to complete the given user stories.